ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_api/breadcrumbs_api.md

 ![](../../img/breadcrumbs_api_1.png)

-The main gateway is a class `BreadcrumbsAggregateGenerator`.
-It collects all generators which can generate breadcrumbs.
+The main gateway is the `BreadcrumbsAggregateGenerator` class.
+It collects all generators that generate breadcrumbs.

 A compiler pass gets all services tagged with `siso_core.breadcrumbs_generator`.